CharlieHess/node-mac-notifier/README.md

 ## Installation
 `npm install`

+## Run Tests
+`npm test`

 ## Usage
-Ensure that this module is called from a renderer process; it will have no effect from the main process.
+Ensure that this module is called from a renderer process; it will have no effect in the main process.

 ```js
 Notification = require('node-mac-notifier');